Native American Drums: History and Types

 Hoop Drums

-Another popular Native American drum type is the hoop drum, which shares a lot of similarities with the frame drum.
+One of the most popular types of Native American hand drums is the hoop drum, which shares a lot of similarities with the frame drum.
 Indeed, like the frame drum, it is relatively small and can be played by hand.

 However, the biggest difference is that the hoop drum is double-sided, meaning there is an animal hide stretched over both sides of the base or frame.